temporalio/documentation/docs/glossary.md

 #### [Failback](/cloud/multi-region)

-After Temporal Cloud has resolved an outage or incident involving a failover, a failback process shifts Workflow Execution processing back to the original Temporal Namespace that was active before the incident.
+After Temporal Cloud has resolved an outage or incident involving a failover, a failback process shifts Workflow Execution processing back to the original region that was active before the incident.

 #### [Failover](/cloud/multi-region)